kuttamuwa/LegoRust/README.md

 # LegoRust
-Legovis will be rise again with Rust.
+Legovis will rise again with Rust.